jeremyjia/Games/python/swagger/readme.md

 Aim to connect diverse databases, like MySQL, MangoDB, and .json files, to fulfill the expanding function via setting Environment Variables.

+Before run app.py, kindly ensure that your client has already installed the MySQL database (like mysql-installer-web-community editoin) or MangoDB properly, and you have done with the initialization process.

 ### MIT License
 Rememeber, No guarantees, or even fit for a particular purpose.